Teichlab/cellphonedb/Docs/cluster_statistical_analysis_method_workflow.md

 This method allocated in `core/methods/method_launcher.py` is called from API's, local launchers or other future implementations.

-Later, analysis is splited in two ways: one for simple analysis and other for comlpex analysis.
+Later, analysis is split in two ways: one for simple analysis and other for complex analysis.

 This is where CellPhoneDB database data is loaded.

 **cluster_statistical_analysis_{simple/complex}_method**

-This is where analysis method non common logic are implemented.
-This functions are completely isolated from the databases/frameworks.
+The method functions are completely isolated from the databases/frameworks.

-It just uses Pandas library to manage the datasets.
+It just uses the library `pandas` to manage the datasets.

 **cluster_statistical_analysis_helper**

-This is where method common for simple/complex analysis is implemented.
+This is where the method common for simple/complex analysis is implemented.

 ## Cluster Statistical {simple/complex} Analysis workflow